Like tooth decay, another common oral health problem around the world is halitosis, or what is commonly known as bad breath.

 Practicing good oral hygiene is the only solution in this case.
 Be sure to brush your teeth every after a meal, and go to your dentist regularly for a check-up and professional cleaning.

 Dry mouth, or what dentists call xerostomia, is caused by reduced salivary flow.
 It can be due to smoking, medications, problems with the salivary glands, or even sleeping with your mouth wide open.
+In the case of oral surgery, it’s fairly common to experience dry mouth from the pain medications you take.

 The saliva is the mouth’s natural cleanser, given its ability to wash away bacteria and their acids.
 If your mouth is dry, bacteria can accumulate and the acids they generate can cause tooth decay.
 And needless to say, a decayed tooth does not smell so good.